backdrop/backdrop-issues/procedures/docs/backdrop-weekly-meeting.md

 * Creating the meeting agenda
   - It was started the week before, and only needs to be updated
-* Creating the “event” on YouTUbe
+* Creating the “event” on YouTube
   - It was created the week before, and the link should be correct in the agenda
 * Tweeting about the meeting
-  - Tweets have been previously scheduled
+  - Tweets have been previously scheduled, and should go out automatically.
+* Setting things up for next week
+  - We'll handle thos for you too, after your work here is done.